ripple/opensource.ripple.com/docs/xls-30d-amm/tutorials/create-an-automated-market-maker.md

 ### 4. Check if the AMM exists

-Use the [amm_info method](../public-api-methods/amm_info.md) to check whether the AMM already exists.
+Since there can only be one AMM for a specific pair of assets, it's best to check first before trying to create one.
+Use the [amm_info method](../public-api-methods/amm_info.md) to see if the AMM already exists.
 For the request, you specify the two assets.
 The response should be an `actNotFound` error if the AMM does not exist.

 ```js JavaScript
 // Check if AMM already exists ----------------------------------------------